Who can come to the camp?

 The reason why we advertise the camp relatively early is the non-profit character of the project.
 Precisely because we calculate cost-covering, we are dependent on an early receipt of bookings to be able to pay for accommodation and other things.
 Unfortunately you cannot "reserve" a place.
 But you can try to book and hope that you will get a place.

 Also, we have deliberately set the date for both camp weeks to the last weeks of the semester break, since most of the students are done with their internships etc. then.
 The chance that you will not be able to attend the camp is therefore rather small.
-If you enroll and the worst case happens, we will replace you with a person from the waiting list upon your request.
-Of course we can't promise anything but so far this has worked without any problems - even up to one week before the event.
-The waiting list is usually quite full until the camp.
+If you enroll and the worst case happens, we will replace you with a person from the waiting list if possible, but of course we can't promise anything.
 Cancellation is very easy: We have a new "Rider Zone".
 There you will find the cancellation option.
 Just fill out the form and we will take care of the rest.

 What does non-profit mean?
 Are you really not making a profit with the camp?